-Please keep HE Unit/Your tutor informed of your situation and what you are intending to do by contacting us on; he.unit@weston.ac.uk
+Please keep HEART/Your tutor informed of your situation and what you are intending to do by contacting us on; heart@ucw.ac.uk

 You are reminded that attendance is a requirement of your registration.

 If we do not hear from you or see any change in your attendance within four weeks we will contact your University about our concerns or you may receive more communication.